dgfitch/dittohead/src/server/README.md

 ## TODO

+- Finalize whatever the rsync "landing" logic is to assure no files get overwritten, renamed, or changed in any way
 - Pull out shared logging and yaml loading code between server/client, bleh
 - Make logs go someplace less stupid